 Eidesvik purchases goods and services from a range of suppliers across the world.
 We aim to source locally whenever possible and to select and develop suppliers with a strong focus on sustainability.
-In 2022, we developed and implemented a Counterparty Code of Conduct (CCoC) which incorporates anti-corruption, human rights, labor conditions and environmental issues.
-This CoC is attached to all requests and purchasing orders and all new suppliers are obligated to read and follow the expectations stated in the CoC.
-Per 31 December 2023 all suppliers defined as critical for our operation have signed the CCoC.
+In 2022, we developed and implemented a Counterparty Code of Conduct (CCoC) which incorporates anti-corruption, human rights, labour conditions and environmental issues.
+This CCoC is attached to all requests and purchasing orders and all new suppliers are obligated to read and follow the expectations stated in the CCoC.
+Per 31 December 2024 all suppliers defined as critical for our operation have signed our CCoC.

-Eidesvik is a member of procurement organization Incentra, which annually audits suppliers in the shipping and offshore sectors in accordance with international standards for human rights, environmental principles and anti-corruption.
+Eidesvik is a member of procurement organisation Incentra.
+Incentra annually audits suppliers in the shipping and offshore sectors in accordance with international standards for human rights, environmental principles and anti-corruption.